Great Ocean Walk: Points of historical interest

 The Great Ocean Walk traverses the Otways, an area rich in fossils; including those of a dinosaur that roamed the area 105 million years ago.
 The area is also littered with various shipwrecks, including the ships Marie Gabrielle (in 1869) and Fiji (in 1891) at Johanna Beach and Wreck Beach respectively.
 To combat further shipwrecks on the Bass Strait coast and King Island, the Cape Otway light-station was built in 1848; standing 18 meters tall (at 90 metres above sea level).
 The lighthouse's first operator, Captain James Lawrence, operated the lighthouse for only a few months, as he was constantly drunk and failed to keep the light shining.
 Besides that, ship captains hailed the lighthouse as ultimately successful in helping them performing a dangerous manoeuvre they referred to as threading the eye of the needle, entering the western entrance of Bass Strait.

 Johanna Beach, occasionally used as a site for surfing tournaments, was named after the Joanna vessel that ran aground there, on its maiden voyage from Tasmania in 1843.
-A single crewman was lost, with the survivors taking an entire week to travel by foot to Geelong, hepled by local aborigines.
+A single crewman was lost, with the survivors taking an entire week to travel by foot to Geelong, helped by local aborigines.